Tinkoff/gatling-template.g8/README.md

 Known bugs
 ----------------
-At the moment, when running on OS Windows, there is a problem - the temporary file `.gitignore` is not deleted.
+At the moment, when working in Windows with using SBT version lower than 1.4.1 there is a problem - the temporary .gitignore file is not deleted.
 This does not affect project creation.
-There is a bug on the problem <https://github.com/foundweekends/giter8/issues/477>.

 Template license
 ----------------